 Check the dates of all your opened jars and bottles, and be brutal in ditching them if you can’t remember when you last used them.
 It’s amazing how “Use within 4 weeks” can suddenly turn into “Oops - I think I opened that some time in August.
-Get into the habit of writing the date you open it on the label with a Sharpie, then you'll never have to guess again!
+Get into the habit of writing the date you open it on the label with a permanent marker, then you'll never have to guess again!

 Take the glass shelves out and wash in hot soapy water, and then dry them.
 Wipe down the interior of the fridge and the door inners and seals with a damp cloth and a suitable cleaner.